mincongzhang/AAD/aad_backward_mode_detail.md

 We know that we are going to talk about backward mode, and there must be some disadvantages of forward mode.

+Usually there won't be only one "x" parameter, there could be hundreds in machine learning.

 https://jingnanshi.com/blog/autodiff.html

 ## Forward mode vs backward mode